flenniken/metar/docs/project.rst

 Create Python Environment
 =================

-Create a python virtual environment for working with metar python library, then activate it.
-Your prompt will be prefixed with (metarpy) showing that it is the active environment.
+Create a python virtual environment called metar for working with the metar python library, then activate it.
+Your prompt will be prefixed with (metar) showing that it is the active environment.

 ::

   cd ~/code/metar
-  python3 -m venv metarpy
+  python3 -m venv env/mac/metarenv
-  source metarpy/bin/activate
+  source env/mac/metarenv/bin/activate

-  (metarpy) ~/code/metar $
+  pip install --upgrade pip

 Python Install
 =================